mnieber/dodo-commands/doc/dodo-command.rst

 The DodoCommand class
 *********************

-The BaseCommand class is simple yet powerful.
-It basically offers access to the project configuration and a command line parser.
-The DodoCommand class builds on that by extending the BaseCommand with advanced features.
+The :code:`BaseCommand` class is pretty simple: it offers access to the project configuration and a command line parser.
+The :code:`DodoCommand` class extends BaseCommand with advanced features.

 The runcmd function, and --confirm and --echo flags